Active Sampling for the Quickest Detection of Markov Networks: Data Model and Problem Formulation

-Consider a network with $n\in\mathbb{N}$ nodes, in which each node $i\in\{1,\dots,n\}$ generates a random variable denoted by $X_i\in\mathbb{R}$.
-The generated random variables $\{X_1,\dots,X_n\}$ form an MRF for which the true correlation model is unknown, and it is assumed to obey one of the two possible models.
-Detecting the correlation model can be formalized as the solution to the binary hypothesis test:
+The model of the underlying $\X$ is unknown, and it is assumed to obey one of the two possible known models.
+Detecting the MRF model can be formalized as the solution to the binary hypothesis test:

-where $F_0$ and $F_1$ denote the joint cumulative distribution functions (cdfs) of $\{X_1,\dots, X_n\}$ under the two models.
-We denote the undirected dependency graphs associated with joint distributions $F_0$ and $F_1$ by $\G_0(\V,\E_0)$ and $\G_1(\V,\E_1)$, respectively.
-Figure~\ref{fig:model} depicts such a dichotomous correlation model, in which the edges encode the conditional dependency structures.
+where $P_0$ and $P_1$ denote the two known and completely distinct probability measures governing the two models.
+We denote the undirected dependency graphs associated with joint measures $P_0$ and $P_1$ by $\G_0(\V,\E_0)$ and $\G_1(\V,\E_1)$, respectively.
+Figure~\ref{fig:model} depicts the graphs associated with the precision matrices of a a dichotomous Gaussian MRF model, in which the edges encode the conditional dependency structures.
 For convenience in notations, we assume that the distributions of the random variables under each hypothesis $\ell\in\{0,1\}$ are absolutely continuous with respect to a common distribution and have well-defined probability density functions (pdfs).
 For every non-empty set $A\subseteq\V$, we denote the joint pdf of ${X}_A$ under $\H_\ell$ by $f_\ell(\cdot;A)$.
 We also define $\sT\in\{\H_0,\H_1\}$ as the true hypothesis and denote the prior probability that hypothesis $\H_\ell$ is true by $\epsilon_\ell$, where $\epsilon_0+\epsilon_1=1$.